theduyngx/math-puzzle-solver/README.md

 # Prolog math puzzle solver
+### About
- Prolog program solving a specific n x n math puzzle.
- The puzzle consists of a header row, a header column, and the body (the body is n x n).
-The headers represent either the sum or product of that row / column.
+ Prolog program solving a specific n x n math puzzle, in which the puzzle consists of a header row, a header column, and the body (the body is n x n).
+The headers represent either the sum or product of that column / row.
+Every cell in each column / row must be distinct from one another.
 The diagonal of the puzzle's body must hold the same value as well.

+ If either of these specifications are not met, the program will simply return `false` (the puzzle isn't square, the diagonal values are specified to not match, there is no viable solution, etc.).
  Here's an example of a puzzle:

  ```
  Puzzle = [[0,14,10,35],[14,_,_,_],[15,_,_,_],[28,_,1,_]]